Understanding the Viral Respiratory Mapper - ACES Admissions

 Frequently Asked Questions:

 Different graphs are shown on each page of the Viral Respiratory Mapper – ACES Admissions.
 The main graph (page 1) displays the number of patients admitted to hospital for symptoms grouped into "Syndromes of Interest" for pneumonia, influenza-like illness, infection, or if their visit was flagged as “COVID-19” (see FAQ: How are admissions flagged as COVID?).
 Pneumonia, influenza-like illness, and infection are called Syndromes of Interest because they represent groupings of patients with certain symptoms that are related to COVID-19.
 A patient can only be counted once, even if they have more than one of these syndromes.
-The total number of admissions for all syndromes are calculated each day, and the Admissions Mapper displays this number as 7-day and 30-day moving averages (see FAQ: What are moving averages and why do we use them?).
+The total number of admissions for all syndromes are calculated each day, and the Admissions Mapper displays this number as 7-day moving averages (see FAQ: What are moving averages and why do we use them?).

 The Admissions Mapper displays admissions for these syndromes and the flagged COVID-19 in order to tell a more complete story of the impact on our healthcare system.